jmahmood/lunchforce/README.md

 What is Lunch Cloud?
 --------------------
-Lunch Cloud is a social grease that helps you invite co-workers to lunch.
+Lunch Cloud is corporate social lubricant that helps you meet co-workers by inviting them to lunch.

-It integrates with your system of choice (Email first; then Chatter / Twitter / Facebook ...) at the workplace.
+It integrates with your SNS of choice (Starting with email; then Chatter / Twitter / Facebook ...) at the workplace.

-You give it information about your food preferences, and you give it a day.
+You give it information about your food preferences, and availability.
 It will match you up with someone with similar tastes.

-It will also give you one social task to do (check in at a restaurant, get a selfie, something simple to break the ice).

-You can submit anonymous feedback afterwards to fine tune our system
+You can submit anonymous feedback afterwards to fine tune our system.

-Complete them to get points!